ksu-cs-textbooks/cis300/content/11-graphs/breadth-first.md

 never reach a point where we change the maximum difference in priorities from no more than 1 to more than 1.
-First observe that when the outgoing edges from *u* are added, the priorities all differ by 0Ã‚Â Ã¢â€°Â¤Ã‚Â 1.
+First observe that when the outgoing edges from *u* are added, the priorities all differ by 0 Ã¢â€°Â¤ 1.
 Removing an edge can't increase the difference in the priorities stored.
 Suppose the edge we remove has priority *p*.
-Assuming we have not yet achieved a priority difference greater than 1, any priorities remaining in the min-priority queue must be either *p* or *p*Ã‚Â +Ã‚Â 1.
-Any edges we add before removing the next edge have priority *p*Ã‚Â +Ã‚Â 1.
+Assuming we have not yet achieved a priority difference greater than 1, any priorities remaining in the min-priority queue must be either *p* or *p* + 1.
+Any edges we add before removing the next edge have priority *p* + 1.
 Hence, the priority difference remains no more than 1.
 Because we have covered all changes to the priority queue, we can never cause the priority difference to exceed 1.